By Rajkamal Rao

 High school students already know that the most crucial subjective part of their college application is, without a doubt, the college essay.

-As described by the English Department at Brown University, good writing is made of key elements: Idea, Motive, Structure, Evidence, Explanation, Coherence, Implication, and Presence.
+As described by the English Department at Brown University, good writing is made of key elements: Idea, Motive, Structure, Evidence, Explanation, Coherence, Implication, and Presence.- The idea is the main thesis (social media's impact on mental health);

 Lack of one or more of these essential elements results in a poor essay.

-In our experience as professional reviewers of student essays, we find several recurring patterns.
-Most students overestimate their ability to write and are unwilling to accept genuine criticism of their writing.
+In our experience as professional reviewers of student essays, we find that most students overestimate their ability to write and are unwilling to accept genuine criticism of their writing.

 If you are having a writer's block, follow these excellent steps from Purdue Global.
 Or if you want to discuss your creative ideas about what to write, please book an appointment and we will be glad to give you pointers to help you build an outline.